Give the gift of dignity, not dependency

 Question 1: What programs or partners are they working with that help beneficiaries achieve financial security?

 Item donation drives are forms of financial relief (giver/receiver) aid ministries, opposed to rehabilitative or developmental aid ministries.
 Author and professor Steve Corbett with The Chalmers Center explains these different stages of humanitarian aid in this video.
-Relief aid is highly effective during emergency or crisis scenarios; events that are beyond our control such as a natural disasters, death in the family, or major medical emergencies.
+Relief aid is highly effective during emergency or crisis scenarios; events that are beyond our control such as a natural disasters, death in the family, major medical emergencies, and, of course, global pandemics.
 These types of events take us off of our "normal" and immediate relief assistance is needed until we are back to our baseline.
 However, as Corbett states, if relief aide is provided for prolonged periods of time, likely there are other challenges that developmental aid would be more effective in overcoming.

 All relief type aid being administered outside of a true crisis or emergency scenario runs the